elunna/nerfhack-changelog/README.md

 * dragons, nagas, and golems don't balk at approaching as much.
 * all elementals resist sickness
 * elf-lords get 9AC, elvenkings get 8AC (K-Mod)
+* erinys can generate up to 13 times (from 3 previously)
 * ettins count as giants and are vulnerable to sling damage
+* fell beasts can shriek, inflicting stun damage (xnh/evil)
 * floating eyes inflict less passive paralysis; wisdom limits duration (Dyna)
 * fog clouds don't leave traces of steam (so they show up as v)
 * foocubi gain a level when draining one from the player (xnh)
+* gas spores and volatile mushrooms start with exactly 1 HP.
+* giant mimics get an engulf-digest attack
 * giant spiders can ensnare monsters in webs (Evil)
 * gnome lords and kings always get gnomish suits.
 * gnomish wizards always get a gnomish helm.